ietf-wg-asdf/SDF/sdf.md

 Thing:
 : A physical item that is also made available in the Internet of Things.
+  In SDF, they are modelled using Property, Action, and Event definitions.
-The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
+  The term itself is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
   a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhibit